inspec/inspec/docs-chef-io/content/inspec/matchers.md

 ## match

 Check if a string matches a regular expression.

-Example:
+For Example:

 ```ruby
 describe sshd_config do